writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ## Package Overview

-The main purpose is to have a single JavaScript file that partners can include on their sites to run an interview.
+The RocketDoc package provides a streamlined solution for integrating the RocketDoc interview process into partner websites with minimal effort.
+By including a single JavaScript file, partners can easily embed the RocketDoc UI component into their web pages, allowing users to seamlessly conduct interviews.

-This is an example about how to achieve that:
+Here’s how to implement the integration:

 ```javascript
   <script src="https://rocket-document.sandbox.rocketlawyer.com/rocket-document.js">
   </script>
 ```

-After including the main Javascript file, the Partners will need to add the RocketDocEUI tag somewhere in the body of their html like this:
+Once the JavaScript file is included, simply add the RocketDocEUI tag within the HTML body, like this:

 ```javascript
   <rocket-document